DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 # AppDB API

-AppDB allows the storage of arbitrary JSON documents similar to a normal nosql database.
-This enables the ability to store state within your DomoApp.
-Optionally, you can also sync the data in AppDB back to a Domo dataset.
-This data storage is provided through 3 layers analogous to traditional storage mechanisms:
+AppDB allows the storage of arbitrary JSON documents similar to a normal NoSQL database.
+This enables the ability to store a state within your DomoApp.
+Optionally, you can also sync the data in AppDB back to a Domo DataSet.
+Three layers (analogous to traditional storage mechanisms) provide this data storage:

-1. Datastores – Analogous to a database.
-A CustomApp has a single Datastore that is created automatically, named with the CustomApp’s ID and managed transparently to the CustomApp
+1. Datastores: Analogous to a database.
+A CustomApp has a single Datastore that is created automatically, named with the CustomApp’s ID and managed transparently to the CustomApp.
-2. Collections – Analogous to a collection in a nosql database or a table in a relational database.
-A Datastore can have multiple Collections defined
+2. Collections: Analogous to a collection in a NoSQL database or a table in a relational database.
+A Datastore can have multiple Collections defined.
-3. Documents – Analogous to documents in a nosql database or a table row in a relational database.
-A Collection can have multiple documents
+3. Documents: Analogous to documents in a NoSQL database or a table row in a relational database.
+A Collection can have multiple documents.

 ### Defining Collections in the Manifest

-Within the app manifest, you can define the collections that you want your app to be able to use by simply listing it in a collections property like so:
+Within the app manifest, you can define the Collections that you want your app to be able to use by simply listing them in a collections property as in the following:

 ```json
 {